-- the Central Gulf of Mexico; - the Western Gulf of Mexico; - the portion of the Eastern Gulf of Mexico not under congressional moratorium; and - the Cook Inlet planning area offshore Alaska.
+- the Central Gulf of Mexico; - · the Western Gulf of Mexico; - the portion of the Eastern Gulf of Mexico not under congressional moratorium; and - · the Cook Inlet planning area offshore Alaska.

 However, in 2017, President Trump issued an executive order requiring the DOI to revise the 2017-22 five-year offshore oil and gas leasing programme to include lease sales in additional planning areas, such as the Mid- and South Atlantic and the Pacific region, and to increase the number of scheduled sales under the programme.
-BOEM is currently taking the administrative steps necessary to implement a new leasing programme, which, upon completion, will replace the current programme and cover the years 2019-24.
+The public comment period on the new proposed leasing programme closed in 2018, but finalisation of the revised leasing programme has been indefinitely placed on hold by BOEM due to a court decision that affected the availability of planning areas that were included in the draft plan.